domenkozar/hie-nix/README.md

 ## How do I make editor integrate the right hie version?

 To follow discussion how correct version of hie is picked per project, read https://github.com/haskell/haskell-ide-engine/issues/439#issuecomment-359801662

+## Does hie-nix work with Stack?

+Yes, but make sure you have Nix enabled in either `stack.yaml` in your project or globally:

+    $ cat ~/.stack/config.yaml
+    nix:
+      enable: true